brocaar/chirpstack-application-server/docs/content/use/fuota.md

 * **Name**: a descriptive name for the update job.
 * **Firmware file**: this is the file containing the update (vendor specific).
-* **Redundant frames**: the number of extra redundant frames to add to the transmission (more redundancy means that it is more likely a device can recover from packetloss).
+* **Redundant frames**: the number of extra redundant frames to add to the transmission (more redundancy means that it is more likely a device can recover from packet loss).
 * **Unicast timeout**: this is the number of seconds that LoRa App Server will wait for the device to respond to downlink commands.
 * **Data-rate**: the used data-rate for the multicast transmission.
 * **Frequency**: the frequency used for the multicast transmission.